AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     int tokens = completionUsage.OutputTokenCount;
     ```

-1. We'll also use the chat completion extension to generate a summary of the chat.
+1. We'll also use the chat completion extension to generate a summary of the chat to display in the UI.
 In the same **SemanticKernelService.cs** file, locate the **SummarizeConversationAsync()** method.
 Comment out the placeholder code and add the following before the existing return statement.

     ```csharp
     //await Task.Delay(0);